SubmarinerApp/Submariner/README.md

 ### Not yet released

-* Albums and tracks can be favourited ("starred" in Subsonic parlance; we use a heart to avoid being confused with ratings).
+* Artists, albums, and tracks can be favourited ("starred" in Subsonic parlance; we use a heart to avoid being confused with ratings).
-  * Starred albums can be recalled in the server albums view.
+  * Favourited albums can be recalled in the server albums view.
+  * Favourited status is synchronized to the server.
 * A directory view has been added, for users of servers that organize files by directory and prefer managing files that way.
 * A basic AppleScript dictionary has been added as a way to inspect and control playback programatically.
 * Files can be dropped onto the dock icon to import them.